flow-php/flow/docs/components/cli/docs.md

   Read data schema from a file.

 Usage:
-  file:schema [options] [--] <file>
+  file:schema [options] [--] <input-file>
   schema

 Arguments:
-  file                                         Path to a file from which schema should be extracted.
+  input-file                                               Path to a file from which schema should be extracted.

 Options:
-      --file-format=FILE-FORMAT                Source file format.
+      --input-file-format=INPUT-FILE-FORMAT                Source file format.
 When not set file format is guessed from source file path extension
-      --file-limit=FILE-LIMIT                  Limit number of rows that are going to be used to infer file schema, when not set whole file is analyzed
+      --input-file-limit=INPUT-FILE-LIMIT                  Limit number of rows that are going to be used to infer file schema, when not set whole file is analyzed
-      --config=CONFIG.
-Path to a local php file that MUST return instance of: Flow\ETL\Config --output-pretty                          Pretty print schema
+      --output-pretty                                      Pretty print schema
       --output-table                                       Pretty schema as ascii table
       --schema-auto-cast[=SCHEMA-AUTO-CAST]                When set Flow will try to automatically cast values to more precise data types, for example datetime strings will be casted to datetime type [default: false]
+      --config=CONFIG                                      Path to a local php file that MUST return instance of: Flow\ETL\Config
-      --json-pointer=JSON-POINTER              JSON Pointer to a subtree from which schema should be extracted --json-pointer-entry-name                When set, JSON Pointer will be used as an entry name in the schema --csv-header[=CSV-HEADER]                When set, CSV header will be used as a schema --csv-empty-to-null[=CSV-EMPTY-TO-NULL]  When set, empty CSV values will be treated as NULL values --csv-separator[=CSV-SEPARATOR]          CSV separator character
+      --input-json-pointer=INPUT-JSON-POINTER              JSON Pointer to a subtree from which schema should be extracted --input-json-pointer-entry-name                      When set, JSON Pointer will be used as an entry name in the schema --input-csv-header[=INPUT-CSV-HEADER]                When set, CSV header will be used as a schema --input-csv-empty-to-null[=INPUT-CSV-EMPTY-TO-NULL]  When set, empty CSV values will be treated as NULL values --input-csv-separator=INPUT-CSV-SEPARATOR            CSV separator character
-      --csv-enclosure[=CSV-ENCLOSURE]          CSV enclosure character
+      --input-csv-enclosure=INPUT-CSV-ENCLOSURE            CSV enclosure character
-      --csv-escape[=CSV-ESCAPE]                CSV escape character
+      --input-csv-escape=INPUT-CSV-ESCAPE                  CSV escape character
-      --xml-node-path=XML-NODE-PATH            XML node path to a subtree from which schema should be extracted, for example /root/element This is not xpath, just a node names separated by slash
+      --input-xml-node-path=INPUT-XML-NODE-PATH            XML node path to a subtree from which schema should be extracted, for example /root/element This is not xpath, just a node names separated by slash
-      --xml-buffer-size=XML-BUFFER-SIZE        XML buffer size in bytes
+      --input-xml-buffer-size=INPUT-XML-BUFFER-SIZE        XML buffer size in bytes
-      --parquet-columns=PARQUET-COLUMNS        Columns to read from parquet file (multiple values allowed) --parquet-offset=PARQUET-OFFSET          Offset to start reading from -h, --help                                   Display help for the given command.
+      --input-parquet-columns=INPUT-PARQUET-COLUMNS        Columns to read from parquet file (multiple values allowed) --input-parquet-offset=INPUT-PARQUET-OFFSET          Offset to start reading from -h, --help                                               Display help for the given command.
 When no command is given display help for the list command
   -q, --quiet                                              Do not output any message -V, --version                                            Display this application version
       --ansi|--no-ansi                                     Force (or disable --no-ansi) ANSI output -n, --no-interaction                                     Do not ask any interactive question -v|vv|vvv, --verbose                                     Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
 ```

 Example: